Volumes of subset Minkowski sums and the Lyusternik region: Proof of Theorem

 One can cook up by hand such decompositions for slightly more complicated fractional partitions.
 In order to explain our strategy for general regular partitions, let us put forward some features of the above decomposition.
 Since this is only meant to explain where our forthcoming formal proof comes from, we do not try to give formal definitions.

-We shall say that and element $i\in [M]$ is covered by a term in the above decompositions (i.e. a truncated sum-set), if this term contains a translate of $A_i$ (or rather of $A_i\setminus\{0,a_i\}$ and this should be true regardless of the actual values of the sets.
-This is actually a property of the formula rather than of the sets).
+We shall say that an element $i\in [M]$ is covered by a term in the above decompositions (i.e. a truncated sumset), if this term contains a translate of $A_i$ (or rather of $A_i\setminus\{0,a_i\}$).
+This is actually a property of the formula rather than of the sets.